irods/irods_capability_automated_ingest/README.md

 The `--list_dir` will use cause the tasks to `listdir` instead of `scandir`.

-The `--log_filename` specify profile file name.
+The `--log_filename` specify log filename.

-The `--log_level` specify the profile level, currently should specify `INFO`
+The `--log_level` specify the profile level, one of DEBUG, INFO, WARNING, ERROR

-The `--profile` will use enable profiling.
+The `--profile` will enable profiling.

-The `--profile_filename` specify profile file name.
+The `--profile_filename` specify profile filename.

 The `--profile_level` specify the profile level, currently should specify `INFO`